-Join Ray Villalobos for an in-depth discussion in this video Controlling HTML in selections, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Controlling HTML in selections, part of D3.js: Data Visualization.

 …Although selecting content is important,…it's what you do with that content that makes an impact.…So, let's take a look at some of the methods that will allow you to…act upon your HTML or other types of content.…We've already seen an example of this with the Text method.…But there's a lot of other different operations that you can do on selections.…You can take a look at them on this page.…Now related to the Text method is the HTML method.…You can modify the content of an element using not just text, but HTML.…